csexton/basicsofrubygems-showoff/nice/nice.md

 .notes lib is added to the load path

-!SLIDE incremental bullets
+!SLIDE bullets incremental

 # About that there loadpath

+ * Array of directories
+ * That can act like a namespace, so...
- * `require "my_gem/factory"`
+ * `require "my_gem/factory"` will load...
  * `lib/my_gem/factory.rb`

 .notes put our code in lib/my_gem/base and libe/my_gem.rb would just require it.
-.notes Files in `lib/` are in the load path, so nest everything except <GEMNAME>.rb under that.
+.notes Files in `lib/` are in the load path, so nest everything except GEMNAME.rb under that.
 Gives us a namespace.